 Fire Ant Allergy IgE Blood Test

 Fire ants only bite to get a grip and then sting.
 This process helps them to remove the stinger, rotate, and sting again.
 In a matter of moments, a single ant can inflict multiple stings.
 When fire ants sting, they insert toxic venom called solenopsin.
 The venom injected by the fire ant can destroy bacteria and some skin cells.
-Usually, within 24 hours, this leads to a blister's formation that fills with a cloudy white substance.
+Usually, within 24 hours, this leads to a blister formation that fills with a cloudy white substance.
 Although this looks like a pus-filled lesion that should be drained, it is sterile and will heal faster if left alone.

-- Vomiting or diarrhea
+- Itching or hives

 Trusted, Secure, & Confidential